 Founded in 1925, the Association unites student editors and faculty advisers working with them to produce student newspapers, magazines, yearbooks and online media.
 Students come from public, private and church-related schools and colleges throughout the United States and from overseas schools following an American plan of education.
-The Association is owned by Columbia University and operated as a program affiliated with its Graduate School of Journalism.
+The Association is owned and operated by Columbia University.

 The Columbia Scholastic Press Association serves student journalists as follows: